 One possibility to help explain the mystery of the missing technology, is that it might have been some form of sonar, a mobilization of sound and vibration that took little to no technology to produce.
 There is evidence that the Grand Gallery and the King’s Chamber of the Great Pyramid were crafted with resonance as one of the prime architectural objectives.
 While it is said over and over that the relieving chambers, as they are called, above the King’s Chamber, were put there to lessen the effect of the crushing weight of stone above, the same would be even more true of the Queen’s Chamber, which has even more weight above it, but it has no relieving chambers.

-Chris Dunn says that the King’s Chamber is not braced into the stone structure all around itself, but is actually free-standing!
+When I spent some time with Chris in 2018 he told me that the King’s Chamber is not braced into the stone structure all around itself, but is actually free-standing!
 I have never noticed this before.
 In a way that a placenta is segregated physiologically from the mother’s body housing it, the King’s Chamber is from the rest of the Pyramid!
-So the relieving chambers above the King’s Chamber must have another purpose than strength provision.
+So the relieving chambers above the King’s Chamber must indeed have another purpose than strength provision.
 One of the chief purposes of the design of the King’s Chamber and the chambers above it could be for maximum resonance, to enhance tonal features and the power of sound!

 Drawing: The gold lines are used to represent the idea that the connection between the granite blocks that make up the King’s Chamber and the relieving chambers above it, may not be tied by masonry connection to the surrounding stones, making the whole King’s structure free standing!